 - Add your chicken breasts to a skillet, cover with water, and bring to the boil (with skillet covered).
 Lower the heat to med-low to med, and continue to cook for approximately 10 minutes or until chicken is cooked through.
 Keep the skillet covered while cooking.

 - Once the lard is heated up, add one corn tortilla, or as many as will fit in the pan at a time.
-Allow each side to cook until the edges turn brown (approximately 30-45 seconds) and then flip over and repeat the other side.
+Allow each side to cook until the edges turn golden brown (approximately 30-45 seconds) and then flip over and repeat the other side.
 Once cooked, drain on paper towels, and cook the remaining corn tortillas in this manner.

 - Now comes the fun part - assembling the chalupas!
 Add either salsa roja or salsa verde on top of each tortilla.
 Then top with your seasoned shredded chicken, queso fresco, and cilantro.